 The Board has an Audit Committee, a Nominating and Corporate Governance Committee, a Compensation Committee and an Acquisition Committee.
-All of the directors attended 75% or more of the combined total meetings of the Board and the committees on which they served during 2015.
-We encourage our directors to attend annual meetings of our stockholders and all directors attended our 2015 annual meeting of stockholders.
+All of the directors attended 75% or more of the combined total meetings of the Board and the committees on which they served during 2016.
+We encourage our directors to attend annual meetings of our stockholders and all but one attended our 2016 annual meeting of stockholders.

-The table below indicates the current membership of each committee and how many times the Board and each committee met in 2015:
+The table below indicates the current membership of each committee and how many times the Board and each committee met in 2016: